 How drug prices are hiked and what is being done to tackle the problem

-Examining the complex drug price-hike methods employed by some pharmaceutical companies and what is being done to curb it.
+Noel Wardle and Ian Wood examine the complex drug price-hike methods employed by pharmaceutical companies and how they are being tackled.

 Don’t lose out – protect your business by identifying and obtaining speedy IP protection